 I love this tool.
 I barely use a ladder anymore for pruning because of it.
-I can cut green fruit tree wood up to 1/2 inch with it and it's light enough not to be too fatiguing or clumsy to use.
-Not that it's not both, but that's the nature of those type of tools.
-It is probably about as good as it gets in that regard.
+I can cut green fruit tree wood up to at least 1/2 inch with it and it's light enough not to be too fatiguing or clumsy to use.
+Not that it's not both of those things but that's the nature of those type of tools.
+But it is much less so that most.
 I can also usually cut shoots off right above a bud if I want to, which I usually do.
 I also like to choose which bud, facing which direction, all of which is possible within it's comfortable working range.
 The head changes angles and the handle rotates as well, so much is possible.
 It has held up well to the use I've put it to, which is not extensive, but I don't baby it.
 There are three different heads available and different lengths.
 I think that it's best to get the longest one.
 Two of the heads are similar, the regular bypass pruner head and the cut and hold head.
 The cut and hold head grabs a fruit's stem, or a twig and holds it for safe lowering if you keep the handle squeezed.
 I have the regular bypass head.
 The cut and hold head sounds like a good idea, and my fruit expert friend likes his.
 You can probably find this cheaper somewhere besides Amazon, but make sure you get the length and head you want.
 A good gift for an aging person who is still climbing ladders to prune their trees.
 You might save their life.